 - Follow up appointment scheduling

-- At home, allow your cat to recover in a warm, quiet space of its choosing (if possible) to increase comfort and reduce stress
+- At home, allow your cat to recover in a warm, quiet space of his or her choosing (if possible) to increase comfort and reduce stress

-- For the first 24 hours, monitor your cat closely as it recovers.
+- For the first 24 hours, monitor your cat closely as he or she recovers.
 Always call if you have any concerns

-- Keep cat indoor for at least 24 hours to supervise
+- Keep your cat indoors for at least 24-hours to supervise

 - Suture care (stitches): Most surgeries will require some sutures.
-Your veterinary staff will review you the after-care which will include keeping the cats from licking the incision.
+Your veterinary staff will review the after-care for your cat, which will include keeping the cats from licking the incision.

-If you need to discuss surgical options, or schedule surgery for your cat, please contact us today.
-Our veterinary staff is highly experienced and caring cat people who are happy to help ease the stress and fear associated with cat surgery for you and your feline friend.
+If you need to discuss surgical options or schedule surgery for your cat, reach out to us today.
+Our veterinary staff is highly experienced, and are caring cat people who are happy to help ease the stress and fear associated with cat surgery for you and your feline friend.